Skip to Content

 The water really is that blue!

-The Blue Pools Track is an easy hour walk from the parking lot, through native forest, and along two swing bridges.
-The second swing bridge offers the best vantage point to admire the Gatorade blue waters of the Blue Pools.
+The Blue Pools Track is an easy hour walk from the parking lot, through native forest, and across two swing bridges.
+The second swing bridge offers the best vantage point to admire the Gatorade-blue waters of the Blue Pools!

-But beware of the sandflies here.
-Within the short two hours I was here I received bites all over my legs and arms (bad idea wearing shorts and a tee on my part).
-Make sure you spray insect repellent before walking to the pools.
+One thing to keep an eye out for are the sandflies.
+Within the short two hours I was here I received more than a few bites all over my legs and arms (bad idea wearing shorts and a tee on my part).
+Definitely make sure you spray insect repellent before walking to the pools.

-If you’re feeling brave, why not take a dip in the bright blue waters here, it is sure to have you feeling refreshed!
-For the more adventurous among you, you may chance jumping from the second swing bridge into the freezing water below, but take extreme caution if you do.
+If you’re feeling brave, why not take a dip in the bright blue waters here, it’s sure to have you feeling refreshed!
+For the more adventurous among you, you might even chance jumping from the second swing bridge into the freezing water below.
+Just make sure it’s safe to do so!

-To get to the Blue Pools follow the SH6 North towards Makarora.
+To get to the Blue Pools Car Park, follow the SH6 North towards Makarora.
 After Makarora, continue for about 12 km (7.5 mi) until you see signs for the Blue Pools.
-This road goes all the way to Franz Josef and there are lots of other epic stops on this road trip.
-If there are no parking spaces available in the parking lot at the Blue Pools you can park along the side of the road (just do so carefully!)
+If there are no parking spaces available in the parking lot at the Blue Pools, you can park along the side of the road (just do so carefully!).

 8. Check out Thunder Creek Falls

-Standing tall at just over 96 feet (28 meters) and with the very blue Haast River running into it, Thunder Creek Falls is one of New Zealand’s must-visit waterfalls.
-It is easily accessible from the parking lot – at a short 10-minute walk in and out.
+Standing tall at just over 96 feet (28 meters), and with the very blue Haast River running into it, Thunder Creek Falls is one of New Zealand’s must-visit waterfalls.
+It’s easily accessible from the parking lot – just a short 10-minute walk in and out.

 9. Go mountain biking